aidanmeharg/tankbattles/README.md

 I decided upon this project idea because I have had so much fun in the past playing simple 2-player games (ex.
 Fireboy and Watergirl)

+### User Stories

+- As a user, I want to be able to fire multiple missiles from my tank and see them rendered within the game panel
+- As a user, I want to be able to keep track of how much health my tank has left
+- As a user, I want to take damage when enemy missiles collide with my tank
+- As a user, I want my tank to be bounded by the edges of the screen, and take damage if I try to drive out of the screen